rutgerberger/MiniHack/README.md

 ```

-*(Note: This includes a specific version of `httpx` to prevent compatibility issues with the Groq client!)*

 ### 3. Add Your Groq API Key

 1. Create a new file named exactly `.env` in the root folder.